Scalingo/documentation/_posts/app/2017-03-10-child-apps.md

 git push child-app-1 master
 ```

-Or you can use our API to directly deploy an archive from Github/Gitlab/Bitbucket
+Or you can use our API to directly deploy an archive from GitHub/GitLab/Bitbucket
-according to you setup.
+according to your setup.

 The API documentation to trigger this deployment can be found here:
 [http://developers.scalingo.com/deployments.html#trigger-manually-a-deployment-from-an-archive](http://developers.scalingo.com/deployments.html#trigger-manually-a-deployment-from-an-archive)

-## Example with Gitlab
+## Example with GitLab

-The following script let your create and deploy a child app from any Gitlab instance:
+The following script lets you create and deploy a child app from any GitLab instance:

 ```sh
 export AUTH_TOKEN=<scalingo auth token>